krateng/maloja/README.md

 ## How to install

 To avoid issues with version / dependency mismatches, Maloja should only be used in **Docker** or **Podman**, not on bare metal.
-I cannot offer any help for bare metal installations.
+I cannot offer any help for bare metal installations (but using venv should help).

 Pull the [latest image](https://hub.docker.com/r/krateng/maloja) or check out the repository and use the included Containerfile.